 A better understanding of quality is that you will ultimately get a poor-quality deliverable if you get cheaper labor rates to reduce the cost.

 As a Project manager, it is your duty to balance all the triple constraints components to avoid any hiccup in completing the project.

 The Client or its representative prioritizes the priority of any Constraints (Cost, time, Scope).
-One must not play with any of the sides until it’s from Client or higher authorities’ consent.
-This also helps to avoid Scope Creep or any Gold Plating as if you go for; then, you may lose focus on any significant attribute.
+One must not play with any of the sides until it’s from the Client or higher authorities’ consent.
+This also helps avoid Scope Creep or any Gold Plating as if you go for; then, you may lose focus on any significant attribute.